flora-comms/flora-docs/groupwork/sandboxes/aaron/journal.md

 # Aaron's Journal

+# Software

+## October 10
+Working on web socket protocol
+- For the timestamp, when the AP is booted, request time from gateway.
+When time is received, save current systick.
+When timestamping things, use rx ntp time plus the difference in current systick and received systick for the timestamp.

+# Hardware

 ## September 15, 2024
 - Finished project proposal except for conclusion and summary which Cam will do
 - Started building basic file server.
 Got stuck with dependency and feature issues...